Robert Shapiro (lawyer)

 Robert Leslie Shapiro (born September 2, 1942) is an American attorney and entrepreneur.
-He is best known for being the short-term defense lawyer of Erik Menendez in 1990, and a member of the "Dream Team" of O.J.
-Simpson's attorneys that successfully defended him from the charges that he murdered his ex-wife, Nicole Brown Simpson, and Ron Goldman, in 1994.
-He later turned to civil work and co-founded ShoeDazzle, LegalZoom, and RightCounsel.com, appearing in their television commercials.
+He is best known for being the short-term defense lawyer of Erik Menendez in 1990, and a member of the "Dream Team" of O. J. Simpson's attorneys that successfully defended him from the charges that he murdered his ex-wife, Nicole Brown Simpson, and Ron Goldman, in 1994.
+He later turned to civil work and co-founded ShoeDazzle, LegalZoom, appearing in their television commercials.

 Early life and education

 Shapiro was born in Plainfield, New Jersey, to a Jewish family.
 He graduated from Hamilton High School in Los Angeles in 1961 and UCLA in 1965, with a B.S. in Finance.
 He obtained his Juris Doctor from Loyola Law School in 1968.
 At UCLA, he pledged the Jewish fraternity Zeta Beta Tau with his best friend, Roger Cossack.